 Wind power is making headway around the world as a renewable, climate-friendly source of energy.
 Lately it has making inroads even into mountainous regions with irregular winds and air turbulence brought on by the rough terrain.
 ZSW and its partners want to answer the question of how to optimize these systems.
 The team is planning a field-test research site in the Swabian Alps with two wind turbines and four measure towers.

 According to the Global Wind Energy Council, the worldwide installed base is growing every year with new power plants that collectively pro-duce some 63,000 megawatts, around a fifth of which is generated in mountainous regions.
 Installations on flat terrain are easier to operate than plants erected in rugged terrain where yield forecasts are more uncertain, wear and tear are greater, and maintenance costs are higher.
 The WindForS research cluster aims to answer the question of how to optimize these systems' performance and extend their service life.
 In a team headed up by ZSW, these wind energy experts are building a field-test research site at Stöttener Berg near Geislingen an der Steige.
+This video provides an overview of the research project.

 The scientists from Baden-Württemberg and Bavaria aim to improve the technology in many ways, for instance being quieter, lighter and more powerful ro-tors.
 The Centre for Solar Energy and Hydrogen Research Baden-Württemberg (ZSW) is coordinating this ambitious project.
 Before WindForS carried out a project called KonTest to investigate the location and its prevailing conditions.
 It showed that the conditions typical at wind turbine sites in complex mountainous terrain and perfect for developing and testing new technologies.
 Now this project is to be followed up by another named Wind Science and Engineering Test Site in Complex Terrain (WINSENT), the purpose of which is to set up a test site to serve as a platform for research and industry.